mairisskuja/klipper/README.md

 * Download Raspberry Pi imager it here: https://www.raspberrypi.com/software/

-`There are multiple other ways how to install custom pi OS versions on pi, i.e. Balena Etcher (balenaEtcher) and other tools.
-I do like Raspberry Pi imager better (matter ir personal choice) as it allows to pre-configure multiple settings (i.e. WiFi SSID (name) and Password prior to installation start.
+`There are multiple other ways how to install custom pi OS versions on pi, i.e. balenaEtcher (https://www.balena.io/etcher/) and other tools.
+I recommend to use native Raspberry Pi imager as it allows to pre-configure multiple settings (i.e. WiFi SSID (name) and Password prior to installation start.
 No need to change config files later - just install, boot and you are ready to go.`

 4. Launch Raspberry Pi imager and start installation.